UtrechtUniversity/SWORDS-UU/collect_variables/README.md

 There are several arguments that can be passed.
 For each of the information types you can set a flag if you want to retrieve this information, as well as the file output path which is optional.
 For file locations, specify a list of comma separated strings for file or folder names that should be searched.
 Note that the names work as a substring so you can also match any `.ipynb` file for example.
 See examples.

+Note: Some variables were derived based on existing literature.
+They have been referenced accordingly.

 - `--input`: The file name of the repositories data.
 This can also be the output from the previous howfairis step.
 Default: `../collect_repositories/results/repositories_filtered.csv`
 - `--contributors`: Set this flag if contributors should be retrieved
 - `--contributors_output`: Optional.
 Path for contributors output.
 Default: `results/contributors`